openpaul/fqless/README.md

 ## What it does not
 - Write to disk: Nothing is written to disk
-- Fuzzy search: Only exact substring matches are supported, not wildcards or regular expressions.
+- Wildcard / regex search: only exact substring matches are supported (nucleotide or amino acid), not wildcards or regular expressions.

 # Bugs